This post may contain affiliate links. Please read our full Disclosure Policy.

 Patterns Or Designs For Naturally Dyed Eggs

 If you’d like to add natural designs or patterns to your eggs (such as polka dots or stripes), try adding some rubber bands around them while they’re still wet in the dye.
-This will block some of the color from reaching certain parts of the eggshell resulting in unique designs.
+This will block some of the colors from reaching certain parts of the eggshell, resulting in unique designs.

 Using this same idea, you can add a flower petal or leaf to your egg and wrap it with nylons or mesh cheesecloth.
 This has to be very tight so that the item doesn’t move or allow any color to bleed underneath.